kdnelson/StarWar.POS.Angular/README.md

 ***** TODO *****

-Add drop-down notify flyer for > XS
+Remove flyer close btn, but use if modals are called Add drop-down notify flyer for > XS
 Push flyer to notification helper
 Add errorHelper to all try/catch